vtex-apps/breadcrumb/docs/README.md

   }
 ```

-2. Add the `breadcrumb` block to the Product and Search template.
+2. Add the `breadcrumb` block to the Product template.
 For example:

 ```
  "breadcrumb": {